giuven95/MovieRecommenderSystem/README.md

   Users want to be surprised by item recommendations; they do not want them to be boring or predictable. [[5]](#5)

+  As an example, recommending to a user a movie directed by his favorite director is generally not considered a serendipitous recommendation.
+The user would have likely discovered that movie on its own. [[6]](#6)

 * **Often, recommender systems cannot be fully offline**

   TODO